AyushThakkar18/Gradebook/README.md

 you haven't written enough.]
 I have created the whole project by myself including the all the frontend operations in Flask and all the backend querries of Sqlite database.

-## Sources and credits

-Although I have wrote this code all by myself, but still have consulted through few resources.

-(1)  The whole app.route(("/edit/<assignment_name>", methods=["GET", "POST"])) and @app.route('/input', methods=['GET', 'POST']) was adapted and modified from the bugreport.py https://github.com/daviddumas/mcs275spring2023/blob/main/samplecode/html/bugreport/bugreport.py which professor Dumas created in class.
-It helped me understand how to get input from the user, work on the input, and how to update the database according to the input

-(2)  Nirali Thakkar- She reviewed and suggested all the designs I made using CSS and also helped me solve some bugs related to it